-Companies awarded a Sponsor Licence are able to sponsor Tier 2 employees coming to the UK from outside the EEA.
+Companies awarded a Sponsor Licence are able to sponsor Skilled Worker employees coming to the UK from outside the EEA.
 There are certain sponsorship duties required of the Sponsor Licence holder to maintain their Sponsor Licence rating.

 The Resident Labour Market Test is the first vital component of any company with a Sponsor Licence.
 The job should be advertised in the country for 28 days.
 The search can then be expanded to outside the European Economic Area.
 This is to evidence that the job cannot be filled by a person currently residing in the country.

 The sponsor of this position will need to present evidence that this position was open for 28 days in the UK.
 This will include proof of job advertisement and evidence of previous applications.

 When a company with a Sponsor Licence has found a suitable candidate it is their responsibility to verify the candidate.
 They must check the candidate’s qualifications are genuine.
 This includes checking original certificates for education and relevant qualifications.